crytic/building-secure-contracts/program-analysis/echidna/advanced/finding-transactions-with-high-gas-consumption.md

 check used a maximum of 1484472 gas
 ```

-## Summary: Finding transactions with high gas consumption
+## Summary: Identifying high gas consumption transactions

-Echidna can find transactions with high gas consumption using the `estimateGas` configuration option:
+Echidna can identify transactions with high gas consumption using the `estimateGas` configuration option:

 ```yaml
 estimateGas: true